timwillett4/rust_vulkan_samples/README.md

 # Rust Vulkan Samples
-A collection of cross-platform Vulkan samples written using the Rust programming language
+A collection of cross-platform Vulkan samples written using the Rust programming language.

+Currently supports Windows/OSX/Linux and Android.

 # Setup